 The intensity of light in South Africa is a lot higher than it is in Europe and North America which is necessary for the health and growth of your plants, especially the Pelargonium Species which is native to this area.
 Most species grow in full sun or partial shade and don’t do well in low light.

-A number of native Pelargoniums grow in forest areas within or by the side of rocks, long grass and next to larger plants for shade.
+Many grow in or at the edge of forests, by the side of rocks, long grass or next to larger plants for shade.

 If you have a greenhouse it is recommended that the glass windows are cleaned regularly for maximum light.
 Alternatively, you can buy artificial lighting for dull conditions.
 Although during the Summer if you find that your greenhouse is too hot inside shading may be required such as blinds or netting.
 Plants which are grown indoors or in a conservatory can sometimes be affected by lack of light and should then be placed in the brightest location.